 - Not have a mobile (on any provider) that can be used as an alternative at home or an alternative power source; and

-- Not have another means for contacting the 111 emergency service that can be operated for an eight hour period in the event of a power outage.
+- Not have an alternate power source or another means for contacting the 111 emergency service from your landline premises that can be operated for an eight hour period in the event of a power outage.

-How do I apply to be a Vulnerable Consumer?
+How do I, or someone I know, apply to be a Vulnerable Consumer?

 What happens if I’m a Vulnerable Consumer?

-If your application to be a Vulnerable Consumer is approved we must supply you with either a mobile phone, or an alternative means of contacting 111 that can be operated for at least 8 hours during a power outage, at no cost to you, by 1 August 2021.
+If your application to be a Vulnerable Consumer is approved, we will aim to provide you with either a mobile phone, or alternative means of contacting 111 that can operate for at least 8 hours during a power outage.
+This will be provided at no cost to you.

 Disputes and complaints

 If you remain dissatisfied with the outcome of your case, then you can refer your complaint to the Telecommunications Dispute Resolutions Scheme (TDR).
-TDR provides a free and independent service for residential and small business customers; engaging with 2degrees to find a resolution on your behalf.
+TDR provides a free and independent service for residential and small business customers and engages with 2degrees to find a resolution on your behalf.
 The account holder can raise a dispute with the TDR on their own behalf or that of another member of the same residential household.

-If you believe 2degrees is actively negating its responsibilities under the 111 Contact Code you can contact the Commerce Commission directly at firstname.lastname@example.org.
+If you believe 2degrees is actively being negligent in its responsibilities under the 111 Contact Code you can contact the Commerce Commission directly at firstname.lastname@example.org.
 Please note their primary course of action will be to refer the matter to the TDR.